aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 {{% /alert %}}

-The following code example demonstrates how to append a document to the end of another document:
+The following code example shows how to append a document to the end of another document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Joining-Appending-KeepSourceFormatting-KeepSourceFormatting.cpp" >}}